How 10, 20, and 50 Payline Slots work

 Paylines in slot machines, sometimes also called betting lines or winning lines, are the combination of symbols that result in a win.
 Paylines originally only worked when the symbols matched in a straight line, but modern slot machines have many options for payline shapes including zigzag, trapezium, and more.

 When playing 10, 20, and 50 payline slot machines, you’ll sometimes have to bet on every one, but often you’ll be given the option to choose how many you want to play.
 When offered payline choices, you’ll decide which lines to place bets on, and if any of those lines win, you win money according to the bet you placed.
-The general wisdom is that playing fewer paylines offers less chance of winning, but you’ll get more money per win than you would playing most or all possible paylines.

 What program do slot machines use?